With inflation on the rise and costs increasing ever still, landlords worry that those rising costs will outpace rental property income profit.

 It’s vital to understand, however, that the actual amount you can raise rent depends largely on your local city laws.

 Your local laws can vary about as much as differing states can, as they have the ability to overlay their own laws on top of state policies.

 For example, take a look at the difference between L.A. and Inglewood, which sits right next to it:

-Let’s dive into the rent control law that governs much of California: AB 1482.
+Let’s dive into the local rent control laws that govern much of California: AB 1482.

 Particularly, let’s see who it applies to and who is exempt to better understand how much you’re allowed to raise rent on your specific property.

 What is AB 1482?